 What We Do

-AfterHours is the alternative ministry of Jerry Herships to serve the poor and the spiritually independent.
+AfterHours is an alternative ministry to serve the poor and the spiritually independent.

 We have felt that there is a void in the God business.
 People that have good energy and that want to be a part of something bigger.
 People that have finely tuned B.S. antenna.
 People that want to wrestle with the questions and that don’t need easy answers.
 People that are not OK with the status quo when it comes to connecting to God.
 Simply put, a more relaxed way to “do God”.
 We hope we are, in some way an answer for some people.